All cats meow—it’s our way of communicating.

 We’re Feeling Friendly

 We Bengal cats are very friendly and love all kinds of social interaction.
-We’re really good at making friends and get along extremely well with humans and other animals.
-That’s why if you’re living with a Bengal cat, it’s only natural for them to want to communicate with you.
+We’re really good at making friends and get along very well with humans and other animals.
+That’s why if you’re living with a Bengal cat, it’s only natural that they want to communicate with you in some way.

 If your Bengal walks up to you and starts meowing while rubbing their body on your leg, chances are, they’re feeling extra friendly and want to spend some quality time with you.